azajay08/Lem_in/README.md

   * sterror
   * perror
 ```
 For the bonus of the project, we made a visualizer.
-The visualizer doesn't have to follow the same `Norminette` rules as the mandatory part, and can be done in a language of our choosing, so we decided to do it in Python.
+The visualizer doesn't have to follow the same `Norminette` rules as the mandatory part, and can be done in a language of our choosing, so we decided to do it in Python using Pygame.
 <details>
 <summary><h4><strong>What is Lem_in?</strong></h4></summary>
 <p>